Newham Hospital Art Trail

 If you use Instagram, you can make a quick collage of the photos you captured and tag the Vital Arts page. we would love to see your creations.

-2. Mindful colouring
+Mindful colouring

 Mindful colouring for adults is a calming activity that encourages you focus on the present moment and engage creatively.

 You can colour in the shapes or add your own patterns.
-Paper prints with simple outlines are available in the wellbeing space, or you can colour digitally on your phone if you prefer.
+Paper prints with simple outlines are available in the Wellbeing Space, or you can colour digitally on your phone if you prefer.

 Go Green